Flare576/scripts/js/README.md

 https://unix.stackexchange.com/questions/65235/universal-node-js-shebang

 ## Dependencies
-On thing that the NodeJS ecosystem depends on is external modules, but if you don't have these modules already, you need to get them.
+One thing that the NodeJS ecosystem depends on is external modules, but if you don't have these modules already, you need to get them.
 The approach in this repo solves this automatically without the author needing to be aware of what exists and what does not.